SerenGTI/Forschungsprojekt/documentation/giraph_installation_steps.md

 For SSSP, the start could not be parameterized.
 The supplied PageRank Computation did not work at all because the used Aggregators are never registered in the `MasterCompute`.

-The supplied files `GeneralShortestPathsComputation.java` and `SimplePageRankComputationWithAggregator` will be copied in the already existing examples folder
+The supplied file `GeneralShortestPathsComputation.java` will be copied in the already existing examples folder
 ```
 /usr/local/giraph/giraph-examples/src/main/java/org/apache/giraph/examples
 ```